duststorm/makehuman/trunk/makehuman/docs/source/user_manual_import_mhx_249.rst

 1. Double-click on the TIFF file, e.g. texture.tif.
 2. The file is opened in a program which calls itself Eye of GNOME - the GNOME image viewer.
-3. File > Save as.
+3. file > Save as.
 4. Change the filename to texture.png and click OK.

 Texture directory